debora-be/morning-star/README.md

 ### Docker config

-Our `Dockerfile` conjures up an Elixir environment as if by magic, while `docker-compose.yml` orchestrates a symphony of services, binding the Elixir app with the steadfast MariaDB for an unbreakable data duet.
+Our `Dockerfile` conjures up its environment as if by magic, while `docker-compose.yml` orchestrates a symphony of services, binding the Elixir app with the steadfast MariaDB for an unbreakable data duet.

 ## Running the application

-To launch your space odyssey:
+To ship our next story:

 ```bash
 docker compose up --build -d